-A report in 2019 revealed that Queen Elizabeth II and her family cost the British people £67 million during the previous year.
+A financial report revealed that the royal family cost the British people £102.4 million during the previous year.

 Where did the money go?